psve/cryptagraph/README.md

 While *cryptagraph* has been tuned to be relatively fast and use relatively little memory, it can't perform magic.
 Thus, the resource usage can get pretty heavy.
 For serious use, we recommend having a high-performance computing cluster on hand.

  - **CPU:** Most of the code is fully threaded, so *cryptagraph* will happily use all the cores you give it.
 Additionally, it scales fairly well, so the more cores the merrier.
  - **RAM:** The memory usage is highly dependent on the specific cipher and search space.
-We have done a lot to minimise RAM consumption, but if we chose a large enough search space, *cryptagraph* will easily consume more than 250 GB of RAM.
+We have done a lot to minimise RAM consumption, but if we choose a large enough search space, *cryptagraph* will easily consume more than 250 GB of RAM.
 Basically, the more accurate results you want, the more memory you will likely need.

 # Compiling and Running <a name="install"></a>